 Immunisations - Children

-The immunisations team delivers all school-age immunisation across south London, in Bexley, Bromley, Kingston, Richmond, Sutton, Merton, Lambeth, Southwark and Wandsworth.
+The South London Children and Young People’s Community Immunisation Service (CYPCIS) delivers all school-age immunisation across south London, in Bexley, Bromley, Croydon, Greenwich, Kingston, Lambeth, Lewisham, Merton, Richmond, Southwark, Sutton and Wandsworth.

 Reasons for providing vaccination in school: